The $\mathrm{L}^p$-index of the Hodge-Dirac operator on compact Riemannian manifolds

 It should be possible to establish that the Fredholm index of an elliptic operator on a compact manifold is independent of $p \in (1, \infty)$, by generalizing standard arguments.
 Nevertheless, establishing the structural framework that explains this stability within noncommutative geometry is far from trivial.
-It requires checking that the unbounded operator generates a <<Banach compact spectral triple>> with analytic properties, specifically the bisectoriality and the boundedness of the $\H^\infty$ functional calculus of the Hodge-Dirac operator $D_p$.
-This last functional calculus is a substitute for the functional calculus provided by the spectral theory of selfadjoint operators, which is available for free in the Hilbertian setting.
-But it is not the case if $p \not=2$.
-In the non-compact setting, the $\L^p$-analysis of the Hodge-Dirac operator is subtle, for instance, van Neerven and Versendaal proved in \cite{NeV17} the boundedness of the $\H^\infty$ functional calculus under an assumption of positive curvature.
-We show here that in the compact setting, the situation is considerably more favorable although even in this case, the semigroup of operators generated by the closure $\Delta_{\HdR,p}$ of the Hodge-de Rham Laplacian $\Delta_{\HdR}$ is not necessarily contractive on the space $\L^p(\Omega^\bullet(M))$ as observed in \cite[Corollary 3.4 p.~354]{Str86}.
-Relying on the compactness of the manifold $M$, we prove that the Hodge-Dirac operator $D_p$ is bisectorial and admits a bounded $\H^\infty$ functional calculus on the space $\L^p(\Omega^\bullet(M))$ \textit{without any curvature assumption}.
+It requires checking that the unbounded operator generates a compact Banach spectral triple with analytic properties, specifically the bisectoriality and the boundedness of the $\H^\infty$ functional calculus of the Hodge--Dirac operator $D_p$.
+The latter functional calculus is a substitute for the functional calculus provided by the spectral theory of selfadjoint operators, which is available for free in the Hilbertian setting.
+This is no longer the case when $p \neq 2$.
+In the non-compact setting, the $\L^p$-theory of the Hodge--Dirac operator is subtle, for instance, van Neerven and Versendaal proved in \cite{NeV17} the boundedness of the $\H^\infty$ functional calculus under an assumption of positive curvature.
+We show here that in the compact setting, the situation is considerably more favorable.
+However, even in this case, the semigroup of operators generated by the closure $\Delta_{\HdR,p}$ of the Hodge-de Rham Laplacian $\Delta_{\HdR}$ is not necessarily contractive on the space $\L^p(\Omega^\bullet(M))$ as observed in \cite[Corollary 3.4 p.~354]{Str86}.
+However, it is worth noting that it is stated in \cite[Theorem 2 p.~224]{Kor91} that this operator generates a holomorphic semigroup of operators acting on $\L^p(\Omega^\bullet(M))$.
+Exploiting the compactness of the manifold $M$, we prove that the Hodge--Dirac operator $D_p$ is bisectorial and admits a bounded $\H^\infty$ functional calculus on the space $\L^p(\Omega^\bullet(M))$ \textit{without any curvature assumption}.